theforeman/stats-dashboard/README.md

 subsets by `category` and `triaged`.
 Since we have many categories, this is a bit messy, so checkboxes are provided to be able to select whichever categories are of interest.

+# TODO

+* more redmine graphs
+* github
+* discourse
+* automate data collection
+  * Redmine could parse the data locally using the R script, and put the csv in /public/ ...